ipilcher/rhsummit/guide.md

 OpenStack Platform director (OSP director) is based on the upstream TripleO project.
 TripleO stands for "OpenStack on OpenStack," but what does this mean?

+We often talk about instances (usually virtual machines) running "on" a particular cloud or infrastructure, such as OpenStack - meaning that that infrastructure is responsible for deploying, managing, metering, and ultimately retiring the instance.
+In addition to traditional virtual machine instances, OpenStack supports bare-metal instances